-15: Optional: The media session handler may notify the media AF about the session and the established transport sessions.
+15: Optional Network Assistance: The media session handler may notify the media AF about the session and the established transport sessions.
+See Clause 5.2.2 for further details.

 16: The 5GMS Player requests initialization information.
 The 5GMSP repeats this step for each required initialization segment.